TomVer99/FHICT-typst-template/documentation/manual.typ

 )

 The `assessors` parameter is used to specify the assessors of the document.
 It is an array of strings or content blocks representing the assessors' names and emails.
 If the array is set, the names are required, and emails are optional.
-If it is set to #print_type("none"), the assessors section will not be displayed.
+If it is set to #print-type("none"), the assessors section will not be displayed.

 #codly(header: [ #strong[Example code] ])
 ```typ